2006 Euro Beach Soccer League: Final table

 Following the completion of all four stages, the final Division A table was drawn up.
 The top six nations qualified for the Superfinal.

 Superfinal

-The Superfinal took place at the Plages du Prado, Marsielle, France.
+The Superfinal took place at the Plages du Prado, Marseille, France.

 For the first time, the Superfinal was not played as a knockout tournament.
 Instead, the Superfinal was organised as a multi-stage tournament; starting with a group stage, the six qualified nations were split into two groups of three, playing in a round robin format.
 The top two from each group advanced to the semi-finals from which point on the Superfinal was played as a knockout tournament until the winner of the 2006 EBSL was crowned, with an additional match to determine third place.

 The semifinalists secured qualification to the 2006 FIFA Beach Soccer World Cup.